OpenGamma/OG-Platform/docs/og-analytics/worked-out-examples/worked-out-example-stir-futures-discounting.rst

     0.0000, 0.0000, 0.0000, ..., 0.0000, 0.3352, 0.3390, 0.3390, ...
     ...]

 The first matrix is of dimension 16x16 (it has been cut to fit in the table).
 It contains the sensitivity of the EUR-DSCON-OIS curve parameters to the input (market quotes) of the EUR-DSCON-OIS curve.
-The sensitivitires appear mainly on the diagonal but not only there.
+The sensitivities appear mainly on the diagonal but not only there.
 There are small sensitivities off-diagonal.
 The second matrix is of dimension 17x(16+17).
 It contains the sensitivity of the EUR-EURIBOR3M-FRAIRS curve parameters to the EUR-DSCON-OIS and EUR-EURIBOR3M-FRAIRS market data.
 Sensitivity are mainly on the diagonal of the second 17x17 block, but there are sensitivities everywhere: parameters of the EUR-EURIBOR3M-FRAIRS are not only dependent on the market quote of the same curve but also on the market quote of the previous curve EUR-DSCON-OIS.